 - Name of the host school you will be attending along with your host school student id

-- Name and contact information (phone, email, and fax) at the host school where BU is to send the financial aid consortium agreement
+- Name and contact information (phone, email, and fax) at the host school where Commonwealth University is to send the financial aid consortium agreement